AChezick/Capstone2/README.md

 #### Results from PCA
 ![]( https://github.com/AChezick/Capstone2/blob/main/images/PCA_7.png )

 ---

 ### Next Steps
-There are more features which can be extracted from the raw data.
+There are more features which can be extracted from the raw data which might be helpful.
+Specifically aspects of when someone signed up for an event and if they attended.